For writers just starting out:

 Now that you have an idea of which agents represent your type of book, look them up in more detail on this site.
 Read comments from other writers who have queried those agents, so you can get an idea of what they’re selecting/rejecting and how fast they respond.

-Get down to the nitty gritty now by looking up your chosen agents on Casey McCormick’s blog.
+Get down to the nitty gritty now by looking up your chosen agents on this incredible blog.
 It is a constantly-expanding database of agents detailing everything from what they’re looking for to what they had for breakfast that morning! (okay, maybe not THAT detailed, but you get the idea.)

 For writers looking to get connected: